 Chapter 42 reveals that Hellhounds believe ponies are this.

-And I Must Scream: The fates of Fluttershy and Celestia, immediately following the war.
-They both get (somewhat*
+And I Must Scream: The fates of Fluttershy and Celestia immediately following the war.

 And Now for Someone Completely Different: Littlepip narrates the entire story in first person, with the exception of the epilogue and afterword.
-The former is a radio broadcast and the latter is told from the perspective of another character ten years later.
+The former is a radio broadcast and the latter is told from Fluttershy's perspective ten years later.

 Anticlimax: Calamity finds the confrontation with his father to be nothing like he ever imagined, and in fact it's fairly amicable on Calamity's end.
 It shows his growth as a character.